Geylang food places to check out

 Image credit: @yuyuarm

-If you love Penang food like we do, head down to Penang Seafood Restaurant and try their Assam Laksa ($5.20).
+If you love Penang food as we do, head down to Penang Seafood Restaurant and try their Assam Laksa (from $4.80) or Penang Char Kway Teow (from $6).
 The tangy fish gravy starts off with an explosive burst of flavour and mellows into a mild heat that will leave you wanting more.
-The contrast of the potent shrimp paste, tender mackerel, refreshing pineapples and sour tamarind creates a wonderful equilibrium of flavours and textures that’s quite difficult to achieve.
+The char kway teow, on the other hand, is made in true Malaysian fashion and is laced with smoky, moreish wok hei.

 Address: 32 Aljunied Road, Singapore 389817